Connect with others who understand.

 Medically reviewed by Maybell Nieves, M.D.

-Some people who undergo a mastectomy may choose to have reconstructive surgery afterward.
-Although the recovery process can bring relief and positive changes, it is not uncommon to experience various types of pain while healing.
-Sharp, stabbing pain in the reconstructed breast may be alarming but isn’t necessarily a cause for concern.
+After a mastectomy, some people choose to have breast reconstruction surgery.
+While the recovery process can bring relief and positive changes, it can also involve various types of pain.
+Sharp, stabbing pain in the reconstructed breast may be alarming, but it isn’t necessarily a cause for concern.

 One member of MyBCTeam explained, “Shooting pain from either breast surgery or radiation is common, and I had it from both treatments on my ‘bad’ days.
 It sometimes takes months and even years to get past that.
 Just remember, it is normal as tissue and nerves regenerate.
 Give it time, talk to your doctors, and take pain meds as needed.”

-Learning to tell the difference between normal pain and pain that needs medical attention is essential to staying safe and comfortable while you recover.
-When in doubt, you should always contact your health care provider.
-But here’s some background on different causes of stabbing pain after reconstruction and what to expect.
+Being able to tell the difference between common pain and the type of pain that needs medical attention is essential as you recover from surgery.
+When in doubt, always contact your healthcare provider.
+Here, we explore possible causes of stabbing pain after reconstruction and what to expect.

 Pain during the first few weeks following reconstruction should be expected.
-Your surgeon will send you home with instructions on how to keep the pain under control so you can get the rest you need to recover.
-In a 2018 study, researchers found factors associated with more severe postoperative pain included:
+Your surgeon will send you home with instructions on how to keep the pain under control so that you can get the rest you need to recover.
+A 2018 study found that certain factors were linked to more severe postoperative pain, including:

 • Experiencing anxiety and depression

-Continue reading to learn about several types of side effects you may experience after surgery.
+Here are several types of typical side effects you may experience after surgery.

 Incisional Pain